malcolmhutchinson/webnote-django/DEPLOY.md

 ## How to deploy webnote

-This document lists the steps necessary to deploy a webnote server using Apache, and the WSGI (Web Server Gateway Interface)mod, on a Debian GNU/Linux host.
+This document lists the steps necessary to deploy a webnote server using Apache, and the WSGI (Web Server Gateway Interface) mod, on a Debian GNU/Linux host.

 The idea is to have a webnote server which presents a list of all the user directories containing the www directory.

-The most important part of the process is configuring the Apache server to run a copy of the Django code for the webnote server.

 ### Some standard locations